Jeanne I. Thompson

 Jeanne I. Thompson is a Bahamian attorney who was a Justice of the Supreme Court from 2002 until 2007.
 Prior to her legal career, Thompson had a career as a playwright and a journalist.

 Early life and education

-Thompson was born in Nassau to Ellison and Sybil (Isaccs) Thompson.
+Thompson was born in Nassau, Bahamas, to Ellison and Sybil (Isaccs) Thompson.
 She attended public schools in Nassau.
-After she graduated from the Government High School, Nassau she attended a Wolmer's boarding school in Kingston, Jamaica.
+After she graduated from the Government High School, Nassau, she attended a Wolmer's boarding school in Kingston, Jamaica.

 Law career

 Thompson joined the English Bar in 1964 and the Bahamas Bar in 1965.
-She began her legal career with Dupuch & Turnquest working under Eugene Dupuch and Orville Turnquest.
+She began her legal career with Dupuch & Turnquest, working under Eugene Dupuch and Orville Turnquest.
 Later, Thompson joined the law firm of Kendal Isaacs and subsequently she became a partner in the firm of Isaacs, Johnson & Thompson.
-In 1981 Thompson founded her own firm.
+In 1981, Thompson founded her own firm.

 Supreme Court

 Thompson was a Justice of the Bahamian Supreme Court from 2002 until 2007.

 Later years

 Thompson continues providing legal services through the Bahamas Legal Aid Clinic and as the Consultant Counsel at Halsbury Chambers.